Ageless Banquet

 Exaltation of the Flesh

-Some versions allow the operator to pay the costs with human sacrifice.
+Some versions allow the operator to pay the costs with sacrifice.
 The operator uses the victim’s blood to paint invocations to Shub-Niggurath and Yog-Sothoth on their body, reducing the WP cost by one for each HP inflicted in the sacrifice, to a minimum of 1.
-Those who survive suffer the same SAN loss as the operator, just from helplessness.
+Not killing the sacrifice or using animals instead of a human makes it a flawed ritual.
 Some Catholic traditions allow the operator to reduce the WP cost by two points (to a minimum of 1) for every single point of damage inflicted upon themselves as they embed bread1 under their skin.
 Other versions invoke Y’golonac and cover the operator with protective oil-filled layers of fat.
 Armor from more potent versions only decreases if an attack fails to penetrate it or a Lethality roll would have succeeded.

 Alternate Names: The All-Father/All-Mother’s Guidance, Blood Shield, Preparest thy Body